[Updated on July 17, 2023] It’s been over 2 years now and it is still working well. Tuff and durable phone. Back to the Moto G10 Power review!

 Moto G10 Power is a good stock Android phone under 10000 Rupees.
 If you don’t like ads and bloatware on your phone then I can easily recommend going with any Motorola phone.
 But if you are looking for a stock Android phone below 10000 Rupees then nothing comes close to G10 Power.
 I would also say, it is a safe choice to gift your parents or grandparents.

 Another reason to buy Moto G10 Power will be the battery backup.
 It is just remarkable.
 If you don’t do gaming you can expect more than 13 hours of screen time.
 In the above battery test, you can see what type of apps I’ve used.
-So you need a marathon runner, then grab Moto G10 Power!
+If you need a marathon runner, then grab Moto G10 Power!

 I will not say the camera is the segment leader, but it’s not bad either.
 With good lighting especially outdoors this phone can capture decent to good shots.
 With Gcam things improve further.
 The detailed camera review will be posted soon on YouTube hence do subscribe to our YouTube channel!